GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 The standard is written by the world.

 AI is not a regional industry.
 The standard that governs it cannot be either.
-The CAIS Common Body of Knowledge is authored, reviewed, and ratified by AI practitioners from every major economic region — published openly, refined continuously.
+The GAISB Common Body of Knowledge is authored, reviewed, and ratified by AI practitioners from every major economic region — published openly, refined continuously.

 Countries